 There are too many reasons why.
-Some hiring manager will do wrong conclusions, they will think that you are not stable job seekers and all the time you are in an active job search.
-And it means that you are not interesting for them, because you would leave them in a few months after the start.
+Some hiring managers will do the wrong conclusions, they will think that you are not a stable job seeker and all the time you are in an active job search.
+And it means that you are not interested in them, because you would leave them in a few months after the start.

 More of Most Common Mistakes

-The hiring process is not an easy work.
+The hiring process is not easy work.
 They are looking for the best candidates.
-If you are ready to lose your chance even on resume scanning stage – you can easily do that.
+If you are ready to lose your chance even in the resume scanning stage – you can easily do that.
 But, you can try to change the situation.

 Each resume is a kind of marketing tool for a candidate.
-If you know how to use ir right way – you would have much more chances to attract the hiring manager’s attention.
-But at the same time, well-written resume can be like a red color for bull.
-Today we decided to grab the most common mistakes job seekers does, writing their resumes.
+If you know how to use it the right way – you would have much more chances to attract the hiring manager’s attention.
+But at the same time, a well-written resume can be like red color for the bull.
+Today we decided to grab the most common mistake job seekers does, writing their resumes.
 We collect them all together to share with you.
 Now you’ll know what is bad to do and how to omit such mistakes.

-The biggest mistake you do, if you don’t proofread your resume before attach it to apply form or send to HR.
+The biggest mistake you do is if you don’t proofread your resume before attaching it to apply form or send it to HR.
 They would never forgive you that.
-Spelling mistakes – the worst thing could happen with you.
-If you didn’t find enough time to read your resume twice, hiring manager would never believe that you are attentive to details.
-Or any other soft skill or buzzwords you decided to include to your resume.
+Spelling mistakes – are the worst thing that could happen to you.
+If you didn’t find enough time to read your resume twice, the hiring manager would never believe that you are attentive to details.
+Or any other soft skill or buzzword you decided to include in your resume.

 If something unbelievable happens and you have made grammar mistakes – it’s better to leave your resume closed on your laptop.
 Nobody could ever believe, that you don’t know how to use spell and grammar checker tools.

 Nobody could ask you to include a photo on your resume.
 And there is no reason to do that if nobody asks.
 But, still, there are some candidates who believe that – they would have much more chances if they could include photos in their resumes.